 Marya Mazor (right) discusses a scene with the actors on the set of THE WINGED MAN.

-AFI Directing Workshop for Women is a unique training program designed to increase the number of women working as professional directors.
+The AFI Directing Workshop for Women (DWW) is a unique training program designed to increase the number of women working as professional directors.

 ELIGIBILITY & SELECTION